 Georgia law establishes four elements that must be present in a case for it to constitute a wrongful death:

 - Duty of care: Drivers, for example, have a legal duty to drive safely to keep others from suffering injuries.

 - Breach of duty: When someone neglects the safety of others, perhaps by running a red light, they breach their duty of care.

-- Causation: A breach of duty causes an accident—in the car accident example, running the red light caused the driver to crash into another vehicle, causing its passenger to sustain fatal injuries.
+- Causation: A breach of duty causes an accident—in the car accident example, running the red light caused the driver to crash into another vehicle, causing its occupant to sustain fatal injuries.

 - Damages: The deceased suffered tangible losses, such as medical bills, and the surviving family suffered financial losses from loss of income, funeral costs, and other unexpected expenses.

-Our lawyers will apply the evidence from our investigation to prove negligence so we can hold the responsible parties liable for this wrongful death.
+Our personal injury attorneys will apply the evidence from our investigation to prove negligence so we can hold the responsible parties liable for this wrongful death.